TameTimmah/zpanelx-zantasticox/README.md

 Currently this is not a fully functioning module - you can't actually install the apps...

-The front-end is almost complete though, and I will soon be getting down to all the nitty gritty code to actually install the apps and so on.
+The front-end is complete and just requires some testing and polishing.

+ I am beginning all the nitty gritty code to actually install the apps and so on.

 Your welcome to make a pull request to help me out :wink: